Das Rauschen des Meeres

 Das Rauschen des Meeres (lit.
 'The Sound of the sea') is a 2010 short drama film directed by Ana Rocha Fernandes and Torsten Truscheit.
 It was filmed in 2009.
-The movie features Tyron Ricketts and Mayra Andrade, known to Capeverdeans as the greatest singer.
+The movie features Tyron Ricketts and Cape Verdean singer Mayra Andrade.

 Synopsis

 A refugee from Africa has been sitting in a detained prison for several days without any papers of his identity.
 When it is assumed, the detainee could take his life, a guard would be taken care of him.
 He discovers that refugee with a photo depicting a little girl.
 As a result, the attendant becomes interested in the prisoner and a friendship develops between the two.

 Later, the guard risks his employment to help the prisoner escape from the detained prison so that he can find his daughter, the girl in the photo.